Properties and comparison of some Kriging sub-model aggregation methods: The prediction

-The new covariance $k_\agg$ of the process $\Y_\agg$ can be shown to coincide with the one of the process $\Y$ at several locations, as detailed in the following proposition. \begin{proposition}[Covariance interpolation] For all $x \in D$, $\Y(x)$ and $\Y_\agg(x)$ have the same variance: $k_\agg(x,x) = k(x,x)$.
-Furthermore, if $\M_\agg$ is interpolating $\Y$ at $X$, \ie if $\M_\agg(X) = \Y(X)$ then $k_\agg(X,X) = k(X,X)$. \end{proposition} \begin{proof} The first property of this proposition is a direct consequence of \eqref{eq:kagg}.
-The second one relies on the fact that $\Y_\agg(X) = \Y(X)$ under the interpolation assumption. \end{proof} In Figure~\ref{fig:kaggk} we illustrate the difference between the covariance functions $k$ and $k_\agg$, using the settings of Figure \ref{fig:process}.
-We observe that \begin{itemize} \item[(a)] the absolute difference between the two covariance functions $k$ and $k_\agg$ is quite small.
-Furthermore, the identity $k_\agg(X,X) = k(X,X)$ of Proposition~\ref{prop:CovYa} is illustrated : as $0.3$ is a component of $X$, $k_\agg(0.3,x_k) = k(0.3,x_k)$ for any of the five components $x_k$ of $X$. \item[(b)] the contour lines for $k_\agg$ are not straight lines, as it is the case for stationary processes.
+As already stated, given the observations $Y_\agg(X)$, the conditional process $\Y_\agg$ is interesting since its conditional mean and variance, at any point $x$, correspond to the approximated conditional mean and variance of the process $Y$ obtained by the \NK{} technique.
+It is thus natural to consider sample paths of this conditional process $Y_\agg$. \nicolas{In the Gaussian setting, studying the unconditional (prior) distribution of the centred process $Y_\agg$ and the conditional (posterior) distribution of $Y_\agg$ given the observations $Y_\agg(X)$ boils down to} studying the prior and posterior covariances of $Y_\agg$.
+The covariance $k_\agg$ of the process $\Y_\agg$ can be calculated and shown to coincide with the one of the process $\Y$ at several locations, in particular, denoting $k_\agg(x,x') = \Cov{\Y_\agg(x), \Y_\agg(x')}$, one can show that for all $x \in D$, $\Y(x)$ and $\Y_\agg(x)$ have the same variance: $k_\agg(x,x) = k(x,x)$.
+Furthermore, under the interpolation assumption~\ref{H2}, $k_\agg(X,X) = k(X,X)$.
+Figure~\ref{fig:kaggk} illustrates the difference between the covariance functions $k$ and $k_\agg$, using the same settings as in Fig.~\ref{fig:process}. \nicolas{Each panel of the figure deserves some specific comments:} \begin{itemize} \item[(a)] the absolute difference between the two covariance functions $k$ and $k_\agg$ is small.
+Furthermore, the identity $k_\agg(X,X) = k(X,X)$ is illustrated : as $0.3$ is a component of $X$, $k_\agg(0.3,x_k) = k(0.3,x_k)$ for any of the five components $x_k$ of $X$. \item[(b)] the contour lines for $k_\agg$ are not straight lines, as it is the case for stationary processes.
 In this example, $\Y$ is stationary whereas $Y_\agg$ is not.
 However, the latter only departs slightly from the stationary assumption. \item[(c)] the difference $k_\agg - k$ vanishes at some places, among which are the places of the bullets points and the diagonal which correspond respectively to $k_\agg(X,X) = k(X,X)$ and $k_\agg(x,x) = k(x,x)$.
 Furthermore, the absolute differences between the two covariances functions are again quite small.
 It also shows that the pattern of the differences is quite complex. \end{itemize}

+The previous considerations may help understanding the differences between $Y$ and $Y_\agg$, and thus the approximation that is made by the \NK{} technique.
+Another interest of $Y_\agg$ is that one can introduce conditional cross-covariances and sample paths.
+The following proposition shows that conditional (posterior) cross-covariances of $Y_\agg$ can be easily computed.
+In particular, it enables the computation of conditional sample paths of $Y_\agg$.
+The proposition also gives some simplifications that \nicolas{make computations tractable} even in the case where the number of observations is large.